hitchdev/hitchstory/README.rst

 Why not X instead?
 ------------------

-Since hitchstory is a reinvented wheel of sorts, justification is needed:
+Since hitchstory is a reinvented wheel, justification is needed:

+* Why not just write unit tests (e.g with py.test)?
-* Why not use Cucumber / Behat?
+* Why not use Cucumber / Behat / Lettuce / pytest-bdd?
-* Why not use py.test?
+* Why not use mamba / flowp?
 * Why not use robot framework?